hp-8/ohStore/README.md

 ## Disclaimer ⚠️

 This project prioritizes backend functionality over aesthetics.
 User interface design is intentionally minimal for a focus on practicing backend skills.
+This project is just for learning purpose and no intentionally commercial use.

 ## Contributing 🤝